peteroupc/peteroupc.github.io/randomfunc.md

 <sup id=Note7>(7)</sup> For an exercise solved by this method, see A. Koenig and B. E. Moo, _Accelerated C++_, 2000; see also a [blog post by Johnny Chan](http://mathalope.co.uk/2014/10/26/accelerated-c-solution-to-exercise-7-9/).

 <sup id=Note8>(8)</sup> `RNDINTEXC` is not given as the core random generation method because it's harder to fill integers in popular integer formats with random bits with this method.

+<sup id=Note9>(9)</sup>The "Dice" section used the following sources:

+- Red Blob Games, ["Probability and Games: Dice Rolls"](http://www.redblobgames.com/articles/probability/damage-rolls.html) was the main source for the dice-roll distribution.
+The method `random(N)` in that document corresponds to `RNDINTEXC(N)` in this document.
+- The [MathWorld article "Dice"](http://mathworld.wolfram.com/Dice.html) provided the mean of the dice roll distribution.
+- S. Eger, "Stirling's approximation for central extended binomial coefficients", 2014, helped suggest the variance of the dice roll distribution.

+<sup id=Note10>(10)</sup> Such techniques usually involve [_Markov chains_](https://en.wikipedia.org/wiki/Markov_chain), which are outside this page's scope.

 <a id=License></a>
 ## License